What does Resurgam mean?

 Resurgam is the active voice, present tense, conjunctive form of the Latin verb resurgo.
 It means “I shall rise again.”
 All of Freemasonry is a search for meaning and the building of the individual Freemason’s moral and spiritual temple.
 Resurgam, in the context of Freemasonry, can mean different things, at different times, to different Masons.
 It should not be taken as a reference to Christianity or Christian salvation.
 Freemasonry does require its brothers to profess a belief in a Supreme Being, but leaves the particulars of that belief to to the individual brother.
 Resurgam is consistent with the fundamental tenet of Freemasonry set forth in a Masonic Funeral Service: Freemasonry, founded in the older dispensation and perpetuated in the newer, teaches consistently with the sacred records that death is nothing but the separation of the soul from the body; the body returns to the dust from whence it came and the soul, in another state of existence, survives eternally.
 Freemasons believe in the resurrection.
 We do not define it.
 Physical body or spiritual body it matters not.
 Personal identity capable of some form of recognition is a Masonic article of belief.
 The life of a Mason you can take; his integrity you can not; his integrity assures his risen identity.

-Resurgam Lodge #31 meets regularly on the second Tuesday of each month at 7:30 p.m. at the Mitchell Masonic Temple, 112 East Fifth Avenue, Mitchell, South Dakota.
+Resurgam Lodge #31 meets regularly on the second Tuesday of each month at 7:30 p.m. at the Mitchell Masonic Hall, 112 East Fifth Avenue, Mitchell, South Dakota.
 That’s one block south and one-half block east of the World’s Only Corn Palace.
 Usually we’ll meet at 6:30 p.m. for dinner.
-We are dark in July and August, but do hold the annual installation of officers on or about August 15 of each year.
+We are often dark in July and August due to the heat – the Masonic Hall Dining Room and Ball Room are air conditioned – our 2nd Floor Lodge Rooms are not!
+That notwithstanding, we do hold the annual installation of officers during high summer so we’re ready to roll on the first Tuesday of September each year.

 Contacting Resurgam Lodge & All Other Mitchell Masonic Organizations